 The 1971 version of The Andromeda Strain uses this trope for the scientists near the beginning, although it takes a while to get them in the same room because two of the scientists take a detour to investigate the plagued town.

-Within The Avengers itself, Natasha is pretending to be held hostage while tricking her "interrogator" into spilling everything, Bruce Banner is in India helping the poor, Steve is taking out his fish-out-of-water issues on a series of heavy punching bags, and Tony is putting the finishing touches on his new clean-energy Stark Tower.
+Within The Avengers itself, Hawkeye is the first to meet Loki and gets brainwashed, Natasha is pretending to be held hostage while tricking her "interrogator" into spilling everything, Bruce Banner is in India helping the poor, Steve is taking out his fish-out-of-water issues on a series of heavy punching bags, Tony is putting the finishing touches on his new clean-energy Stark Tower, and Thor shows up last to crash Steve's and Tony's attempt to apprehend Loki.

 In Fast Five, Dom and Brian bring together a dream team made up of characters from the past few films, describing what they will bring to the table in a montage.